jw098/OSCAR-GreaseMonkey/README.md

 ## EChart_eFormSearch

-In the E-chart, a text box to search e-forms by title.
-Alt+Shift+A to set focus to the text box.
+In the E-chart, a search box to search e-forms by title.
+Alt+Shift+A toggles focus between e-forms search box and the note text area.

 ## EChart_KeyboardShortcuts